blosavio/chlog/README.md

       </h3>
       <p>
-        The <em>options</em> file is an <a href="https://github.com/edn-format/edn">edn</a> file (<a href= "https://github.com/blosavio/chlog/blob/main/resources/chlog_options.edn">example</a>) that contains a map which supplies required information for generating a &nbsp;changelog.
+        The <em>options</em> file is an <a href="https://github.com/edn-format/edn">edn</a> file (<a href= "https://github.com/blosavio/chlog/blob/main/resources/chlog_options.edn">example</a>) that contains a hashmap which supplies required information for generating a &nbsp;changelog.
 It also declares preferences for other optional settings.
       </p>
       <p>